m4pol/fatebot/README.md

 	# Bot system arch is up to your compile system arch.
 	# If you compile your payload by x86, the bot that you have scaned will be only x86.
+	# To run the payload you need to run with root access!!!

 # Requirements
 <ul>